algorithmica-org/algorithmica/content/english/hpc/cpu-cache/associativity.md

 Now, where were we?
 Oh, yes: the reason why iteration with strides of 256 causes such a terrible slowdown.

 When we jump over 256 integers, the pointer always increments by $1024 = 2^{10}$, and the last 10 bits remain the same.
 Since the cache system uses the lower 6 bits for the offset and the next 12 for the cache line index, we are essentially using just $2^{12 - (10 - 6)} = 2^8$ different sets in the L3 cache instead of $2^{12}$, which has the effect of shrinking our L3 cache by a factor of $2^4 = 16$.
-The array stops fitting into the L3 cache ($N=2^{21}$) spills into the order-of-magnitude slower RAM, which causes the performance to decrease.
+The array stops fitting into the L3 cache ($N=2^{21}$) and spills into the order-of-magnitude slower RAM, which causes the performance to decrease.

 <!--